As a public sector organisation the

 - Government Procurement Service.

-regard to how we treat our suppliers in our tender processes.
+Charter with regard to how SDS treats suppliers in tender

 Read the Suppliers' Charter on the Scottish